-- More than one individual claims to be the patient's representative.
-In such cases, it would be appropriate for MGL to ask each individual for documentation supporting his/her claim to be the patient's representative.
+- such cases, it would be appropriate for MGL to ask each individual representative.
 MGL will make its determination of who is the patient's representative based upon MGL's determination of who the patient would most want to make decisions on his/her behalf.
 Examples of documentation MGL might consider could include, but are not limited to, the following: proof of a legally recognized marriage, domestic partnership, or civil union; proof of a joint household; proof of shared or co-mingled finances; and any other documentation MGL considers evidence of a special relationship that indicates familiarity with the patient's preferences concerning medical treatment; - Treating the individual as the patient's representative without requesting supporting documentation would result in MGL violating State law.
 State laws, including State regulations, may specify a procedure for determining who may be considered to be the incapacitated patient's representative, and may specify when documentation is or is not required; or - MGL has reasonable cause to believe that the individual is falsely claiming to be he patient's spouse, domestic partner, parent, or other family member. - A refusal by MGL of an individual's request to be treated as the patient's representative, based on one of the above-specified familial relationships, will be documented in the patient's medical record, along with the specific basis for the refusal.